GhbSmwc/MarioFanGamer_OWBplus/Overworld Border + - Readme.txt

 tiles is (simplified):

 	RAM_Offset = (X + ($20 * Y)) * 2
-	X is the X position ranging from 0-31 ($00-$1F)
+	X is the X position (integers only) ranging from
+	 0-31 ($00-$1F), increases as you go right.
-	Y is the Y position ranging from 0 to (TotalLines-1).
+	Y is the Y position (integers only) ranging from
+	 0 to (TotalLines-1), increases as you go down.

 after finding the offset, then you do this: